Leading Network Transformation

-Qwilt and Altiostar to Showcase Integrated Open Cache and vRAN Solution at Mobile World Congress
+Qwilt & Altiostar Showcase at MWC 2016 Integrated Open Cache and vRAN Solution at Mobile World Congress

 Demonstration to Reveal How Unified Offering Will Help Mobile Operators Drastically Reduce Network Latency and Improve Viewer QoE

 REDWOOD CITY, CA–(Feb 17, 2016) – This year, 50 percent of all streamed video will be watched on mobile devices.
 In preparation for this streaming video onslaught, Qwilt, the leading provider of online video delivery and open caching solutions, and Altiostar, a leader in NFV Cloud RAN (V-RAN) infrastructure, today announced that they will showcase their fully integrated V-RAN and open cache offering for mobile operators at Mobile World Congress in Barcelona, Hall 6, Stand 6M56, on February 22-25, 2016.
 This integration of solutions was developed to tackle the booming demand for mobile video streaming created by live and on-demand OTT services.

 “Mobile users are streaming more video than ever, placing a significant strain on mobile networks, which are not yet optimized to handle live and on-demand video,” said Alon Maor, CEO and co-founder of Qwilt.
 “Our next-generation open caching solution, designed specifically for the high demands of video delivery at the edge, combined with Altiostar’s V-RAN technology, allows millions of subscribers to watch concurrent streams while maintaining a high quality of experience and optimizing network operator RAN resources.”